-Socket secure (or SOCKS) proxies are often mistaken as an alternative or equivalent to VPNs.
+Socket secure (or SOCKS) proxies are often mistaken as an alternative or equivalent to virtual private networks.
 This often leads to confusion for computer users and can provide a false sense of security.

 SOCKS is an internet protocol that offers users a greater degree of anonymity than they set out with initially.
 When you connect to a SOCKS proxy, your Internet traffic is routed through a third-party server via Transmission Control Protocol (TCP).
 Over the course of this process, you’re assigned a brand new IP address; this change in your IP address means that web hosts can’t pin down your exact physical location.